Explore these free things to do with international flavor when you visit Washington, DC.

 The Smithsonian National Museum of African Art possesses the largest publicly held collection of African art in the United States, with roughly 12,000 objects in total.
 Its mission: to teach visitors about African art in order to create a dialogue that crosses cultural boundaries.
 Spanning from the ancient to the contemporary, the museum provides a comprehensive look at the history of artistic expressions in Africa, presenting the continent through a creative lens that you would be hard-pressed to find anywhere else.

 Passport DC is an annual month-long celebration of international cultures that includes two chances to enter embassies in the District, free of charge.
-The 2018 editions of these embassy open houses occur on May 5 (the Around the World Embassy Tour) and May 12 (the European Union Embassies’ Open House).
+Embassy open houses occur in May, including the Around the World Embassy Tour and the European Union Embassies’ Open House.
 Each tour provides you with a glimpse into the art, culture and practices of societies from all over the world.

 Located near the Tidal Basin in West Potomac Park, DC’s best spot for viewing cherry blossoms, the Japanese Lantern is a remarkable stone statue that is lit during the annual National Cherry Blossom Festival.
 The famous Lantern was gifted by the governor of Tokyo in 1954, standing as a symbol of the friendship between Japan and America.